William Stuart-Houston: Nazi Germany

-Immigration to the United States
+Emigration to the United States

 In January 1939, the newspaper magnate William Randolph Hearst brought William and his mother to the United States for a lecture tour.
 He and his mother were stranded when World War II began.
-After making a special request to President Franklin D. Roosevelt, William was eventually approved to join the United States Navy in 1944; he relocated to the Sunnyside neighbourhood of Queens, New York.
-William was drafted into the United States Navy during World War II as a pharmacist's mate (a designation later changed to hospital corpsman) until he was discharged in 1947.
+After making a special request to President Franklin D. Roosevelt, William was eventually approved to join the United States Navy in 1944; he relocated to the Sunnyside neighborhood of Queens, New York.
+William was drafted into the Navy as a pharmacist's mate (a designation later changed to hospital corpsman) until he was discharged in 1947.
 On reporting for duty, the induction officer asked his name.
-He replied, "Hitler."
+He replied, "Hitler".
 Thinking he was joking, the officer replied, "Glad to see you, Hitler.
 My name's Hess."
 William was wounded in action during the war and awarded the Purple Heart.

 Later life

 After being discharged from the Navy, William changed his surname to "Stuart-Houston".
 In 1947, he married Phyllis Jean-Jacques, who had been born in Germany in the mid-1920s.
 After their relationship began, William and Phyllis, along with Bridget, tried to live a life of anonymity in the United States.
 They moved to Patchogue, New York, where William used his medical training to establish a business that analyzed blood samples for hospitals.
-His laboratory, which he called Brookhaven Laboratories (no relation to Brookhaven National Laboratory), was located in his home, a two-story clapboard house at 71 Silver Street.
+His laboratory, which he called Brookhaven Laboratories, was located in his home, a two-story clapboard house at 71 Silver Street.

-Stuart-Houston and his wife had four sons: Alexander Adolf (born 1949), Louis (born 1951), Howard Ronald (1957–1989), and Brian William (born 1965).
-None of his sons had children of their own.
+Stuart-Houston and his wife had four sons: Alexander Adolf (b.
+1949), Louis (b.
+1951), Howard Ronald (1957–1989), and Brian William (b.
+1965).
+None of his sons have had children of their own.
 In his 2001 book The Last of the Hitlers, journalist David Gardner speculated that the four brothers had made a verbal pact not to sire children.
-This claim was explicitly denied by eldest son Alexander, stating that before his death Howard Ronald had been engaged and intending to have children, while another brother had been engaged once, but the relationship had been destroyed by the family notoriety.
-His third son, Howard Ronald Stuart-Houston, worked as a Special Agent with the Criminal Investigation Division of the Internal Revenue Service (IRS) and died in a car accident on September 14, 1989.
+Eldest son Alexander denied this claim, stating that before his death Howard Ronald had been engaged and intending to have children, while another brother had been engaged once, but family notoriety had destroyed the relationship.
+As of 2013 Alexander worked as a social worker; the second oldest child Louis and the youngest child Brian William ran a landscaping business together.
+His third son, Howard Ronald Stuart-Houston, worked as a Special Agent with the Criminal Investigation Division of the Internal Revenue Service (IRS) and died in a car accident on 14 September 1989 while driving on Route 25, New York, near to Dietz Avenue, in a head-on collision, while en route to serve subpoenas for a money laundering investigation.

-Stuart-Houston died in Patchogue on 14 July 1987.
-His remains were buried next to his mother's at the Holy Sepulchre Cemetery in Coram, New York.
+William Patrick Stuart-Houston died in Patchogue on 14 July 1987.
+He was buried next to his mother at the Holy Sepulchre Cemetery in Coram, New York.
 His widow, Phyllis, died in 2004.